denisshtupa/ice-cream/README.md

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).\
-14 test cases are built currently, for testing service and 2 components that hold the application logic.
+14 test cases are built currently, for testing service and 2 components(ice-cream-list & ice-cream-create) that hold the application logic.